UNDIAGNOSED IS A DIAGNOSIS: Living in a Diagnostic Odyssey x 4

 By the time we entered our third year of our diagnostic odyssey, our medical bills were astronomical and we could not pay our monthly bills.

-I never would have imagined partnering with Dr. Reid Robison, Tute Genomics , to start a nonprofit, the Rare and Undiagnosed Network (RUN), or Chairing Utah Rare this year, a coalition of rare disease stakeholders formed to organize Utah’s recognition of Rare Disease Day®.
-And, I never would have dreamed of becoming the Undiagnosed Advocacy Ambassador for the National Organization for Rare Disorders (NORD) as well as starting the Undiagnosed Alliance to raise awareness for #UndiagnosedDay on April 29th, 2016.
+I never would have imagined partnering with Dr. Reid Robison, Tute Genomics , to start a nonprofit, the Rare and Undiagnosed Network (RUN), or Chairing Utah Rare in 2016, a coalition of rare disease stakeholders formed to organize Utah’s recognition of Rare Disease Day®.
+And, I never would have dreamed of becoming the Undiagnosed Advocacy Ambassador for the National Organization for Rare Disorders (NORD) as well as starting #UndiagnosedDay on April 29th, 2016.

 Our diagnostic odyssey has come out of the four walls of the many hospitals and into the world of genetics.